 Messaging frequency depends on account activity.
 Messages may be sent 24 hours a day, 7 days a week.

-If we dont receive a response after five minutes, a fraud specialist will attempt to call you to verify the unusual or suspicious transaction.
+When a SMS/text message is sent and a response is not received after 15 minutes, an email will be sent.
+If there is not an email address on file, a fraud specialist will attempt to call you to verify the unusual or suspicious activity.

 Q. What if I do not have text messaging?